-Ubiquity is now accepting submissions for possible publication in the upcoming issues:
+Ubiquity is now accepting submissions for consideration in the upcoming issue:

 Submission Deadline (Extended) February 28, 2023

 We look forward to your research and praxis submissions in the fields of literature, literacy, arts, and related fields.

 The meeting ground of theory and practice, praxis a place with the potential to be transformative.
 It is not just thinking or reflecting about our action; it means taking further action as a result of our thinking and this action.
 In this way, the two are seen as acting upon each other as if in a dialectal dance.
 Publications in this strand provide an opportunity to acknowledge, explore, celebrate, question, and extend the range and variety of educational practices, including the challenges and engagements for the growth and development of our local, national, and international communities for the betterment of all humankind.
 We welcome papers and reports from PK-12 and post-secondary educators in teaching and learning contexts as well as those that discuss policies.
 We welcome works that acknowledge the joys, triumphs, and challenges of teaching and learning in traditional institutional settings.